 Legal counsel is important to ensure your company's credit and collection policy complies with relevant legislation.

-Square One – You can book a 45-minute appointment with a lawyer for $25 plus GST.
+SK Startup Institute’s Ask an Expert – You can book a 45-minute phone or video meeting with a lawyer for $25 plus GST.

 Law Society of Saskatchewan – Although they do not provide legal advice or lawyer referrals, you can search their web site for a lawyer.